Post by: Jessica Melynchuk, ECO Canada

 It may not be possible to satisfy everyone’s needs all of the time, but an honest discussion and a willingness to compromise when appropriate can allow for quicker problem-solving and even the evolution of a relationship.
 After all, studies have shown that customers who have a negative experience with a company but receive good customer service after the problem, actually rate their satisfaction level higher than customers who experience no problems at all.

-Arming your team from the get go with the knowledge they need to be confident in handing difficult situations will result in staff that can successfully de-escalate conflict, saving you time and preserving relationships both internally and externally.
+Arming your team from the get-go with the knowledge they need to be confident in handling difficult situations will result in staff that can successfully de-escalate conflict, saving you time and preserving relationships both internally and externally.

 4. My staff have difficulty explaining their technical knowledge to potential clients